 Why We Do What We Do

-Not simply because of the disability, but because our society is not built for people with disabilities.
-If it were, then half of all people with disabilities would not be unemployed, special education wouldn’t be so “special” and government programs and supports wouldn’t be so difficult to understand, navigate and secure.
+…but not simply because you have a disability.
+Society – our communities, cities and towns – have not been designed for people with disabilities.
+If they were, then half of all people with disabilities would not be unemployed, special education wouldn’t be so “special” and government programs and supports wouldn’t be so difficult to understand, navigate and secure.

 Individuals with disabilities are marginalized in society, often ignored or treated as objects of charity.
 And so are their families.
 A family’s finances can be severely impacted, forcing them to do more with less.
 While other families expect their children to eventually support themselves financially, parents of children with disabilities are faced with constant uncertainty as to how their children will support themselves.
 How will their son or daughter fare once they are too old or frail to parent?
 How should parents arrange their affairs to safeguard their child’s future after they die?

 Parent concerns go beyond the safety and financial security of their children; it is about quality of life.
 When they find out their child has Autism, Down Syndrome, Fragile X or Cerebral Palsy, parents might find themselves mourning the loss of the life they dreamed of for their child.
 Yet, it becomes evident that disability does not remove the possibility of a meaningful, engaging life.
 Disability does not condemn people to the sidelines.